(Note: You may also wish to visit the UI-DSP Acronym Directory.)

 Challenge Grant: A challenge grant is a grant in which a sponsor provides funds to help institutions and organizations secure long-term support for improvements in the institution.
 Most challenge grants provide one dollar for every three or four dollars raised by the recipient through a special fund or pledge drive.
 The amount of funding an institution receives from the sponsor generally depends on the amount of funding the institution can provide, within fixed upper and lower limits.

 Clinical Trial: A clinical trial is a contract supported by a corporation, generally a pharmaceutical company, that involves evaluation by the university of the corporation’s technology or product.
-Clinical trials almost always involve animal or human subjects.
+Clinical trials almost always involve human subjects.
 Clinical trials are processed by the Division of Sponsored Programs.

 Co-investigator: A co-investigator is a researcher on a project other than the PI (lead researcher).
 A co-investigator may be designated as a sub-investigator by having a funding sub-increment established in his or her name.